Introduction

 Properties that qualify

-To determine your property’s eligibility for ADU development, contact the Livermore Planning Department.
+To assess your property’s eligibility for ADU construction, reach out to the Livermore Planning Department.

 • Verify that your property is within Livermore’s jurisdiction.